-Indicator 10.7.5L If pesticides\ are used, application methods minimize quantities used, while achieving effective results, and provide effective protection\ to surrounding landscapes\.
+Indicator 10.7.5 If pesticides\ are used, application methods minimize quantities used, while achieving effective results, and provide effective protection\ to surrounding landscapes\.

-Indicator 10.7.6LS Damage to environmental values\ and human health from pesticide\ use is prevented and mitigated or repaired where damage occurs.
+Indicator 10.7.6 Damage to environmental values\ and human health from pesticide\ use is prevented and mitigated or repaired where damage occurs.

-Indicator 10.7.7L When pesticides\ are used:
+Indicator 10.7.7 When pesticides\ are used:

-- 1) The selected pesticide\, application method, timing and pattern of use offers the least risk\ to humans and non-target species; and - 2) Objective \ evidence demonstrates that the pesticide\ is the only effective, practical and costeffective way to control the pest.
+- The selected pesticide\, application method, timing and pattern of use offers the least risk\ to humans and non-target species; and - 2) The Organization\ demonstrates that the pesticide\ is the only effective, practical and cost-effective way to control the pest according to the information available.